sarahforzley/universal-docs/api/endpoints.md

 # Endpoints

 Endpoints are defined by their URI and HTTP method.
-Calls made to the Universal server that match the API endpoint and method that you define will execute the API endpoint script.
+Calls made to the Universal server that match your defined API endpoint and method execute the API endpoint script.

 ```powershell
 New-PSUEndpoint -Url '/endpoint' -Method 'GET' -Endpoint {